What is Elon Musk's net worth?

 Then there’s Tesla's marketing strategy.
 It generated significant buzz and excitement around its vehicles by positioning itself as a leader in sustainable transportation and gaining a loyal customer base looking for environmentally friendly alternatives to traditional petrol-powered cars.

-Tesla’s cars are equipped with a range of advanced safety features, including collision avoidance systems and modern driver assistance features, which have established the company as a leader in the field of automotive safety.
 On 9 December, Deutsche Bank said Tesla aims to start a robotaxi service, with remote teleoperators as backups for its initial run in case anything goes wrong.
-The service is expected to launch next year, marking another significant milestone for the electric vehicle company.
+The service is expected to launch this year, marking another significant milestone for the electric vehicle company.

-What will Elon Musk’s role be in the White House?
+What is Elon Musk’s role in the White House?

 Jacob is an entrepreneur, hedge-fund expert and the founder and CEO of ValueWalk.